in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 - Low cost (Pay for use)

 ## Asynchronous Communication - Push Model - SNS

-Lets look how it addresses various enterprise concerns.
+Here's a quick overview of the SNS approach:
 - Subscribers subscribe to a topic
 - Producers send notifications to a topic
 	- Notification sent out to all subscribers

+Here are the advantages of using SNS:
 - Decoupling
 	- Producers don't care about who is listening
 - Availability
 	- Producer up even if a subscriber is down

 ![](/images/aws/02-Queuing/3-SNS.png)

 ## Amazon Simple Notification Service(SNS)

 SNS is based on push model.
+Here are some of the important features:
 - Publish-Subscribe (pub-sub) paradigm
 - Broadcast asynchronous event notifications
 - Simple process